 Build a two bar 5/8 groove using an inappropriate sixteenth note rhythm.

-Through this lesson you will learn a two bar groove in 5/8 that is based around a '1e a' sixteenth note grouping on the right hand.
-There will be six modifications made to a start groove, each of which makes an already tough part more difficult.
+Through this lesson you will learn a two bar groove in 5/8 that is based around a '1e+' sixteenth note grouping on the right hand.
+There will be five modifications made to a start groove, each of which makes an already unusual part more difficult.
 It is also worth noting that each step creates its own perfectly decent sounding groove.
 In each step, a link to the original lesson of the concept applied is provided where appropriate, it is worth sidetracking and working through these lessons if you either get stuck or don't understand a particular step.

 It's important you can play the step you are on comfortably at a decent tempo before progressing as any parts you get stuck on are going to appear in all subsequent steps.
 This is particularly important in the first step with that right hand rhythm.
 At the bottom of the page you will find a list of suggested target tempos.